 “They were magical days with great men like Gary Teichmann, Percy Montgomery, Adrian Garvey, Simon Raiwalui, Rod Snow and others.
 And to think that as a rugby club, Newport was a dead duck when I took it over in 1999.

-“They had been relegated from what was then the Welsh and were only reprieved because and went into the English League for the coming season.
+“They had been relegated from what was then the Welsh Premiership and were only reprieved because Cardiff and Swansea went into the English League for the coming season.
 All the good Welsh players had cleared off so I had no option but to go and hunt abroad.”

 “I still have a great hankering for Newport Dragons,” he says.
 “It used to take over my life when I was younger and fitter and I enjoyed nearly every minute of it.
 A lot of my sweat went into creating them as one of the four regions.